jianyangqt/gctb_doc/md/6Tutorial.md

 ```
 gctb --ldm-eigen ldm --gwas-summary test.ma --impute-summary --out test --thread 4
 ```
 This command will generate a text file `test.imputed.ma` which contains the summary statistics for all SNPs including those from the original GWAS file and those with imputed summary data.
 Use this file as input for the next step. `--thread 4` enables multi-thread (e.g., 4 threads) computing and if it is ignored, a single thread will be used.
+The imputation step is fully available for parallel computing across blocks and the runtime is expected to decrease linearly with the number of threads, so you can use as many cores as possible in your own computing platform for the best efficiency.

 #### Step 2: Run SBayesRC with annotation data.